Rosacea

 Check if you have rosacea

-The redness may be harder to see on darker skin.
+The redness may be harder to see on brown or black skin.

-Picture of broken blood vessels on a woman's cheek caused by rosacea
+Picture of broken blood vessels caused by rosacea on the cheek of a woman with white skin.

-You may get small pink or red bumps.
-Sometimes these become filled with a yellowish liquid
+You may get small pink or red bumps on your face, sometimes filled with a yellowish liquid, if you have rosacea.

 Other symptoms can include: